nicolejkeeney/docker/README.md

 ERROR:root:failed with error: [Errno 28] No space left on device:
 ```
 ### The solution
 Docker stores a lot of unneeded files, and these can build up if your building images and running containers a lot.
-To remove all docker images/containers, run the following:
+You can remove all containers/images with the following code (**PROCEED WITH CAUTION!**):
 ```
 docker system prune --all --force
 ```